• Home

 To apply online!

-- 1. You will need to use your e-mail address and create an account with USCIS.To do so, click here.
+- 1. You will need to use your e-mail address and

 Once you have created your online account you will get a USCIS account number will give you a "USCIS Online Account Number" Which you will need to type in the box found in N-400, Page 2, part 2, number 6.